caess/vagrant-puppet-template/README.md

 2. Check out the template branch:

         git checkout template
-3. Generate a patch:
+3. Update the branch:

-        ???
+        git pull
-4. Merge the changes:
+4. Using the output from git pull, generate a patch:

-        git merge
+        git format-patch oldrev..newrev
 5. Check out the master branch:

         git checkout master
-6. Apply the patch:
+6. Apply the patches:

-        git apply <patch>
+        git apply <patch1> <patch2> ...
 7. Commit with the desired commit message.